closings/closings/readme.txt

 	Copyright, Sources, Credits & Licenses
 -----------------------------------------------------------------------------

-Engrave Lite WordPress Theme, Copyright 2011 Think Up Themes Ltd Engrave Lite is distributed under the terms of the GNU GPL
+Closings.com WordPress Theme, Copyright 2014 IT Next Consultant LLC.
+Closings.com is distributed under the terms of the GNU GPL

 Demo images are licensed under CC0 1.0 Universal (CC0 1.0) and available from http://pixabay.com/
 Image used in screenshot licensed under CC0 1.0 Universal (CC0 1.0) and available from http://pixabay.com/en/new-york-city-brooklyn-bridge-night-336475/